lehzhu/personalsite/content/_index.md

 draft: false
 ---

-I'm passionate about analytics, B2B innovation, and social computing.
+I'm passionate about social computing.
+I'm working on products that move the needle for a more equitable and productive future.

 ### Currently